How to start a business in Australia

 Certain types of businesses require a licence or permit to operate in Australia.
 These licences and permits vary based on four main factors:

-1. The type of business you want to run
+• The type of business you want to run and products you want to sell or services you want to supply

 Congratulations!
-Your business is up and running and you’re eager to start earning money.
-But where do you start?
+Your business is up and running and you’re ready to start earning money.
+But where do you find your first customer?

 • Your own network of family and friends is a good place to begin.
 Let everyone know about your new business, what you do and why you’re better than similar businesses.